nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ## Introducing Wishful Shrinking
-Wishful Shrinking your desktop diet manager.
+Wishful Shrinking is your desktop diet manager.
 It is an app that helps you manage your on-hand ingredients, organise personal recipes and track your diet.
 Wishful Shrinking facilitates a healthier diet in three main ways:
 1. Provide a source of healthy, customizable recipes
 2. Recommend recipes to improve ease of home cooking
 3. Track daily food and calorie intake